 Handling this process yourself will not only save you the expense of paying a tax professional, but it may also save you time.
 In fact, you may be surprised to learn that filing on your own can be quicker than filing with the help of an accountant—as long as you have a plan in place.

-To get started, you will want to find an online tax service which you can use to file your annual return.
-Fortunately, there are many great services available, and many of them are free for the average taxpayer.
+To get started, you will want to find an online tax service that makes it easy to file your federal and state tax return.

 You need to know when your taxes are due in order to make it through this process successfully.
 After all, learning how to do your taxes really isn’t going to pay off if you don’t do them in time!

-For individual returns, April 17, 2018 is going to be Tax Day.
-This is the date that all individual returns are due for the 2017 tax year.
-If you are not ready to file your taxes by that date, you can file an extension which will push back your due date until October 15, 2018.
-However, it needs to be noted that any tax you owe is still due on April 17, even if your completed return is not ready to be filed.
+For individual returns, April 15th is typically the date that all individual returns are due.
+If you are not ready to file your taxes by that date, you can file an extension that will push back your due date until October 15.
+However, it needs to be noted that any tax you owe is still due by the deadline, even if your completed return is not ready to be filed.

 At this point, it would be a good idea to step back from your computer and turn to good old pen and paper for the next step.
 Write out a checklist of everything you can think of which may affect your tax situation.
-Obviously, you will start with your sources of income, such as traditional employment or any independent contract work.
+Start with your sources of income, such as traditional employment or any independent contract work.
 Don’t forget to include other ways in which you may have accumulated wealth, such as capital gains.

 On the other side of your checklist, write down things that you believe may lead to deductions.
 If you have kids, there will certainly be deductions and credits associated with them.
 Also, you may be entitled to deductions through things like charitable donations and the interest you pay on your home, so keep an open mind.